tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** I could explain their roster here, but I think it'll be better if you read it in the context of their season.
+**How did this roster happen?** I could explain their roster here, but I think it's better if you read it in the context of their season.

 **How was their season?**